Nirma/SwiftLCL-5-1/README.md

 ![](misc/SLCL-logo.png)

-# Animating Swift Changelog 5.1
+# SwiftLCL does Swift 5.1

 Swift 5.1 brings with it a few major changes that really changes the way we all will program with Swift going forward.